alcacode/utf8-utils/README.md

 # utf8

-Utilities to encode/decode to/from UTF-8 from JavaScript strings (UTF-16).
+Utilities to encode JavaScript characters (UTF-16) as UTF-8 character codes, and to decode UTF-8 character codes to UTF-16 encoded strings.

 ## encodeUTF8